oshaughnessy/cdk-sam-lambda-rest/README.md

     * unittest:          run pytest
 ```

+## Install dev dependencies and requirements

+For local development and eventual deployment,
+you'll need a handful of utilities and python
+packages:

+    make deps reqs

 ## Test the code locally

 Simple one-off test that invokes the latest Lambda code locally: